dnsge/discord-role-manager/worker/README.md

 This directory contains the Cloudflare worker backend that handles Discord authorization and role assignment.

+## Development

+Run `npm install` to install required dependencies.

+Run `npm run dev` to start the local API server.
+In `../frontend`, start the development server with `npm run dev`.

 ## Configuration

 In `wrangler.toml`, the following vars are required: